andrewaguiar/andrewaguiar.github.io/_posts/2018-05-30-cli-tool-rpx-an-easy-to-use-and-intuitive-string-replacer.md

 ---
 layout: post
-title: "Elixir - Making a command line tool in elixir"
+title: "CLI Tool - RPX an easy to use and intuitive string replacer"
 image: "closed"
 ---